Project-OSmOSE/osekit/README.md

 2. Start by reviewing our Github [issues](https://github.com/orgs/Project-OSmOSE/projects/6), get in touch with our developer team to obtain an account, and propose new issues anytime following standard procedures (in particular, among other must-have: short description, assignees, status, label...);

 3. Develop and validate locally your contribution.
 Please follow standad github procedures such as developing on a new branch built from our main branch; no pushes will be accepted on our main repository.
-We recomend the use of our poetry-based editable conda environment to ensure ??;
+We recomend the use of our poetry-based editable conda environment to ease the development process.

 4. If intended to be deployed on Datarmor, please see section **Contribution on Datarmor** below;